bilal-aslam-3366/message-menagement-system-Task/README.md

 # NestJS Message Management System

 A complete RESTful API for managing messages and conversations, built using NestJS, MongoDB, Kafka, Redis, and Elasticsearch.
-This project is part of a senior backend engineering technical task and demonstrates practical use of modern backend technologies and architecture patterns.
+This project is part of a technical task and demonstrates practical use of modern backend technologies and architecture patterns.

 ## What I Implemented